What Are the Different Types of Credit Scores?

 How to check your credit scores and reports

-According to the Fair Credit Reporting Act, you have the right to access your credit score and to know what’s on your credit report.
+According to the Fair Credit Reporting Act, you have the right to access your credit score and know what’s on your credit report.

 You can check your credit for free in several ways without negatively impacting your score.